EA7KDO/Scripts/README.md

 gitcopy.sh		gicopy for use by Nextion Screens IND_Dev.sh		Test Package -n Do Not Use
-IND.sh			Nextion Driver Installation Utility lookup.sh		Set User Lookup to either QRZ or RadioID mnet.sh			Set MNET Custom Talk Groups
+IND.sh			Nextion Driver Installation Utility installfunctions.sh	Install Funtions.php to correct the Not Linked Issue on P25 lookup.sh		Set User Lookup to either QRZ or RadioID mnet.sh			Set MNET Custom Talk Groups
 NextionDriver		Corrected Nextion Driver Ver R1.25